YeasinSE/Mystical-STD/scanner-sonar-infrastructure-node/README.md

 `NB:` cluster and task definitions name has mensioned on scanner consumer server.

-In conclusion, the Scanner-Sonar Infrastructure represents a paradigm shift in code quality management, offering advanced capabilities and unparalleled efficiency.
-By leveraging Node.js, Sonar CLI, Kafka, AWS  SQS, the infrastructure automates the scanning process, streamlining code quality monitoring and reporting.
-As organizations strive to prioritize code quality and deliver high-quality software products to users, investing in
+In conclusion, the Scanner-Sonar Infrastructure represents a significant advancement in web application security management.
+By leveraging Node.js, Sonar CLI, Kafka, and AWS SQS, the infrastructure automates scanning tasks, facilitates seamless communication, and streamlines notification management.
+As organizations prioritize web application security in an increasingly digital landscape, investing in the Scanner-Sonar Infrastructure becomes essential for safeguarding user data, maintaining compliance, and preserving brand reputation.